sebastien-relier/SangerQuant/README.md

 - Left-click on a peak from the trace to quantify peak heights, raw value will appear below the sample list on the bottom left

 ### Batch quantify mismatch at a specific position
-1. Access the Quantify Mismatch Tool
 - Navigate to Analyses > Quantify mismatch in the menu.

-2. Define the Query Sequence
 - In the popup window, enter your sequence in the top textbox.
     - Replace the base you want to quantify with an N.
     - Example: To quantify the base at the position marked as C% in GCATGGCC%GTTCTT, enter GCATGGCNGTTCTT.

-3. Select Samples
 - From the list, use your left mouse button to select the samples you want to analyze.

-4. Set Mutation Parameters
 - Adjust the combobox values to specify the mutation you want to quantify.

-5. Preview and Export Results
  - Click Preview to display the quantification results in the table.
 - To export:
    - Use the Export button to save all data.
    - Or, right-click on specific rows, select Copy, and paste into your preferred worksheet software (e.g., Excel).

 ## How to Identify Mismatches De Novo
 1. Access the De Novo Mismatch Identification Tool